apache/opennlp/opennlp-extensions/opennlp-embeddings/TRAINING.md

 ```

 The reports contain graph recall against the exact scan, rank-1 agreement, both retrieval evaluations, build time, single-thread throughput, and serialized vector and graph storage.
 Storage does not measure live JVM memory.

+The HNSW command uses the same report naming and replacement rules as `EvalVectorSearch`.

 ## The WordPiece path